oceanprotocol/docs/content/tutorials/connect-to-networks.md

 ## Connect to public testnets

-`Rinkeby` and `Ropsten` are prominent Ethereum test nets.
+`Rinkeby` and `Ropsten` are prominent Ethereum testnets.
 Ocean is deployed to both.

 In MetaMask, click on the network name dropdown, then select `Rinkeby` or `Ropsten`.
 That's it.